-A Brief History of SunState Federal Credit Union
+History of SunState Federal Credit Union

-Marvis B. Roberts and several other Alachua County, Florida employees of the United States Department of Agriculture (USDA) each put up $5 to give the credit union its first $50 in assets.
+Marvis B. Roberts and several other Alachua County, Florida employees of the United States Department of Agriculture (USDA) each put up $5 to give Florida USDA Federal Credit Union its first $50 in assets.

-In 1995, under new National Credit Union Administration guidelines regarding underserved populations, SunState Federal Credit Union expanded its field of membership to include the populations of Dixie, Gilchrist, and Levy Counties in Florida.
+Under new NCUA guidelines regarding underserved populations, SunState Federal Credit Union expanded its field of membership to include people who lived, worked, worshiped or attended school in the low income communities of Dixie, Gilchrist, and Levy Counties, Florida.

 SunState Federal Credit Union converted from an occupational-based federal charter, to a community-based federal charter, serving anyone who lived, worked, worshiped or attended school in Alachua, Columbia, Dixie, Gilchrist, or Levy County, Florida.